 The best way to move from one category to the next is to spend time with people who are already operating at that level.
 Notice how people who are serving at a higher level differ from you.
 Observe their actions, beliefs and focus.
 Decide which part of their model appeals to you.
 Then choose one business level strategy which you are ready to adopt.

-My current mentor teaches against starting off as the Wal-Mart low cost leader with competition based pricing simply because this model trains clients to associate you with low cost products.
+I teach my clients not to start off as the Walmart low cost leader with competition based pricing simply because this model trains clients to associate you with low cost products.
 It’s similar to an actor who gets type cast for comedies.
 Switching to premium pricing becomes difficult.
-It’ll be difficult convincing someone who equates you with Wal-Mart pricing that you’re now Neiman Marcus quality.
+It’ll be difficult convincing someone who equates you with Walmart pricing that you’re now Neiman Marcus quality.